-Once you are dealing with any full-blown audio system, you will hear the terms “subwoofer” or “woofer” and “tweeter”.
-It can be difficult to understand what these jargons mean when discussing audio equipment unless you have a background in the industry.
+Once you are dealing with any full-blown audio system, you will hear the terms “subwoofer”, “woofer” and “tweeter”.
+It can be difficult to understand what this jargon means when discussing audio equipment unless you have a background in the industry.

 Subwoofers and tweeters are both speaker drivers.
 However, woofers are large and produce low frequencies sounds are a rumble of thunder while tweeters are small and produce high frequencies like the chirping of a bird.

 In this article, we’ll describe the various driver types we’ll encounter in speaker design right after discussing speaker driver design and overall speaker design.

 What Is A Speaker Driver?

 As we said, both subwoofers and tweeters are speaker drivers.
 To understand the difference between them, you need to understand what speaker drivers are.

 A speaker driver is an individual loudspeaker transducer component that converts an electrical audio signal (electrical energy) to sound waves (mechanical wave energy).

 Most drivers use what we call an electrodynamic design.
 This design includes a voice coil, magnet, suspension, and speaker cone/diaphragm.
 Electrodynamic drivers work on the principles of electromagnetic induction.

 The vast majority of speaker drivers have an electrodynamic design.
 These designs include a voice coil, magnet, suspension, and speaker cone/diaphragm and work on the principles of electromagnetic induction.

 with the process of electromagnetic induction, when current passes through the voice coil, it causes variations in the magnetic field in and around the voice coil.
 This causes the voice coil to vibrate, producing the sound you hear.